• Emma’s Story

 To Care Partners, From

-I’m honored to announce my first book, The Unexpected Journey, which is dedicated to my fellow care partners.
+I’m excited to share that The Unexpected Journey, which is dedicated to my fellow care partners is now a New York Times bestseller.
 The book is published by Maria Shriver’s imprint, The Open Field at Penguin Random House.

 Available now!